 At the end of her period, the cup must be boiled in water for five minutes.
 Because the water is boiled, it does not have to be potable.

-Our Feminine Health Empowerment Program provides girls with Femme Kits which include soap, a towel, and a bowl for cleaning and boiling their menstrual cups.
+Our Twaweza Program provides girls with Femme Kits which include soap, a towel, and a bowl for cleaning and boiling their menstrual cups.

 Currently, we are working with AFRIpads, a social enterprise based out of Uganda.
 AFRIpads are made out of high quality fabric that is extra absorbent, fast drying, and stain resistant.
 Femme and AFRIpads have been working together since 2014.